13 common sex myths, debunked

 10. Sex helps you lose weight

-A half hour lovemaking session only burns between 85 and 150 calories.
-On average, the increase in heart rate from sex is the equivalent to walking up two flights of stairs.
+A half-hour lovemaking session only burns between 85 and 150 calories.
+On average, the increase in heart rate from sex is the equivalent of walking up two flights of stairs.

 11. Every woman has a G-Spot

 Researchers still haven't reached a consensus about whether G-Spots exist.
 While there's no physical spot located in the vagina, there are places where nerves and blood flow come together.